 Strenuous – 9.5 miles to summit

 “My favorite hikes in the park are in the alpine zone where the mountain goats roam.
 That’s why the 10,969-foot Electric Peak, on the northern border of the park, certainly gets my vote!
 Your quads will remember the journey to Electric Peak several days after the ascent, as this hike requires nearly 20 miles and 4,100 feet of elevation gain to reach the rocky summit.
 A small amount of scrambling and route finding are necessary to reach the summit, but confident hikers should have little trouble following the cairns that lead the way through the jagged ridgeline.
-Unobstructed panoramic views are offered at the top, including views of the Grand Tetons to the south!” — Justin Barth, Senior Manager of Foundation Relations
+Unobstructed panoramic views are offered at the top, including views of the Grand Tetons to the south!” — Grace Hucek, Senior Business Analyst

 QUICK PICK